Surrogate models for Rock-Fluid Interaction: A Grid-Size-Invariant Approach: Numerical results

 Depending on the application desired, one model may be preferable to another.
 For instance, a common objective in modelling carbon dioxide flow in porous media is to predict rock dissolution.
 This is obtained by analysing the variation in the porosity field relative to the original field immediately before injection starts.
 In this case, it is recommended to use any of the models with UNet++, as they performed similarly and outperformed the others for the porosity field.
 In contrast, suppose the goal is to combine the surrogate model with a PDE solver to accelerate simulations.
 In this case, it is recommended to use surrogate models to predict a smaller window of timesteps, thereby keeping the metrics above a threshold and avoiding degradation of the velocity fields.
 For instance, if we choose a threshold of $PCC=0.75$, the Pearson correlation remains above this value for up to 30 timesteps with AE+UNet, whereas AAE models remain above the threshold for roughly 50-60 timesteps.

-\subsection{Grid-Size-Invariant Surrogate models}
+\subsection{Grid-size-invariant surrogate models}

 To improve results whilst maintaining adaptability to large-domain datasets, we implemented the Grid-Size-Invariant framework proposed here for the carbon storage scenario, using a single network for prediction without prior compression.
-As mentioned in Section~\ref{subsecMet-GridInv}, a CNN-based network can capture spatial features and a fully convolutional NN can be applied to domains of any size.
+As mentioned in Section~\ref{subsecMet-GridInv}, a CNN-based network can capture spatial features and a fully convolutional network can be applied to domains of any size.
 Consequently, the training may be performed on smaller representative domains, and the network can predict over larger unseen domains.
-Here, we used $64 \times 64$ samples and inferred over the whole spatial domain of the dataset, i.e., $256 \times 256$.
-The samples were distributed uniformly in the spatial domain and were sampled across all timesteps available for each simulation used in the training or the validation data.
+Here, we used $64 \times 64$ samples for training and inferred over the whole spatial domain of the dataset, i.e., $256 \times 256$.
+The samples were uniformly distributed in the spatial domain and sampled across all timesteps available for each simulation in the training data (similar to the ROM surrogates, 24 simulations from the dataset were used for training, whilst 8 were reserved for validation).
+Figure~\ref{fig:Diagram_with_Results_GI} shows a schematic of a grid-size framework considering samples of the training dataset.
+Figure~\ref{fig:Diagram_with_Results_GI}(a) contains inputs of $64 \times 64$ used during training.
+For illustrative purposes, we show only the concentration field here, but the model input also considers the other three fields over the three consecutive timesteps, as represented by the grey squares stacked below the concentration field.
+The output is a prediction for the next timestep of the four fields.
+The figure also shows that the trained neural network can later be used for autoregressive prediction, as shown in the prediction module of Figure~\ref{fig:SurrogCompressionWorkflow-Inference}, in order to generate a forecast for a longer sequence of timesteps.
+Furthermore, the grid-size invariance allows us to use the predictor with larger domains, as shown in Figure~\ref{fig:Diagram_with_Results_GI}(b), where we use the trained predictor to evolve the sequence in the whole images of $256 \times 256$.
+The red square shows the subsample used in (a).

+The results for three different samples of the same original simulation are shown in Figure~\ref{fig:GSI_Results_TrainingData}.
+In Figure~\ref{fig:GSI_Results_TrainingData}(a) we can observe the results with three samples used in training.
+We show the predictions of timestep $t=3$, which correspond to a single forward pass through the trained predictor, and the results of autoregressive prediction for the 46th timestep and the 99th timestep.
+Similarly, Figure~\ref{fig:GSI_Results_TrainingData}(b) shows the result of a single forward pass through the trained predictor ($t=3$) and the autoregressive prediction for $t=46$ and $t=99$, although now the inputs for the predictor were the original domain, that is, $256 \times 256$ images.
+The good performance obtained in (b) is due to the grid-size-invariant property of the framework used.